 We want our students to make decisions based on what they believe is right, not due to fear of a potential consequence.
 We approach interventions individually and relationally.
 This means utilizing Hero’s Code principles and natural consequences to help our students internalize and create lasting change.
 We do not attempt to control behaviors while your son is in our program, we are trying to help him learn from personal experiences that it is fulfilling, and good for relationships, to make choices that are rooted in his principles and values.

 Our phase system is based on the archetypal Hero’s Journey.
-As students progress through their journey, they learn about responsibility, accountability, and community; becoming a leader among their peers; and promoting the healthy living environment that our boys thrive in at Equinox.
+As students progress through their journey at our residential treatment program, they learn about responsibility, accountability, and community; becoming a leader among their peers; and promoting the healthy living environment that our boys thrive in at Equinox.
 Progression through the phase system is meant to highlight a student’s growth and development, while also providing him with opportunities to face and overcome his fears.